nskybytskyi/nskybytskyi.github.io/education.md

       <div class="collapse" id="collapse-3">
         <small>
-          Acidentally, I didn't make the Kyiv math team for the national olympiad.
+          Accidentally, I didn't make the Kyiv math team for the national olympiad.
 That selection test was quite controversial, with many people believing that the head of the jury interpreted rules the wrong way.
 I am still not sure whether this event turned out to be a bad or a good one in my life overall, but some positive consequences eventually followed.
 For example, the rules where significantly clarified to avoid ambiguities in the future.
         </small>
       </div>